 National Resources Foundation Alumni, Lorin Crawford, attended the Black College Expo Los Angeles in 2009, was accepted on the spot, and received a full ride scholarship to Clark Atlanta University.
 He is now Dr. Lorin Crawford, a professor at Brown University, and on Forbes 30 under 30.

 NCRF has grown from its initial service of the Los Angeles Black College Expo, raising awareness and connecting students to colleges and universities, to a nationwide movement servicing over 200,000 students annually across the nation.
 The unique blend of services + resources has generated a generational impact empowering our future leaders and making a college education a reality for many.

 NCRF has uniquely impacted students in a variety of ways.
 Whether the student is in need of financial resources, educational resources and services, or a student athlete looking to get recruited and play sports at the next level, NCRF meets each student where they are and SERVES.
 NCRF has even served intellectually disabled students and young adults since 2015.
 Partnering with Network 1, NCRF has provided an opportunity for intellectually disabled individuals to gain work experience and life skills, while receiving income for their services.
-Since 1999, NCRF has been providing services that have resulted in over 600,000 students getting into college, given away close to $1 million in scholarships, and helped students secure over 500 million in scholarships and grants creating a generational impact on the three key areas:
+Since 1999, NCRF has been providing services that have resulted in over 600,000 students getting into college, given away close to $1 million in scholarships, and helped students secure over $1 billion in scholarships and grants creating a generational impact on the three key areas:

 NCRF increased grades & test scores, decreased dropout rates, increased college entrance & college completion rates.

 NCRF prepares and connects students to colleges, as well as provides internship/job opportunities.

 Through positively impacting the achievement and workforce gap, NCRF believes this will ultimately impact the wage gap generating more qualified individuals to enter the workforce and an increase in entrepreneurship.